 - If you shop at Amazon with any great frequency (and most people do) the best you can expect from most credit cards is a 2% rebate.
 The Ink Business Cash card can generate a 5% rebate on up to $25,000 of purchases.

 I can’t think of another credit card (let alone a no annual fee credit card) that can generate this level of cash back with this variety of retailers/service providers.

 Unlike a lot of credit cards, the Chase Ink Business Preferred credit card offers cardholders primary auto rental cover as long as the rental company’s collision insurance is declined, the rental is for business purposes, and the entire rental cost is charged to the card.

 Considering how many small businesses require their employees (and owners) to rent cars, this can be an incredibly useful benefit to have.

 Buying things with gift cards purchased at an office supply store using the Ink Business Cash card can be a fantastic way to rake in the cashback or Ultimate Rewards points, but there is something to be aware of.
 Buying things with a credit card offers consumers a degree of protection (unless they’re using a Citi credit card) in the event that something they buy goes wrong, gets broken soon after purchase, or if it simply has to be returned.

-Buying things with gift cards offers no such protection so it’s always a good idea to use a credit card to part-pay for the larger purchases.
+Shopping with gift cards offers no such protection so it’s always a good idea to use a credit card to part-pay for the larger purchases.

 On its own, the Ink Business Cash Card from Chase is a fantastic cashback card that has few peers.
 When combined with one of the Chase Sapphire cards or the Chase Ink Preferred Card it becomes part of a fantastic pair of cards that opens up an incredible number of great earning opportunities across most spending categories.